timscargill/Virtual-Inertial-SLAM/README.md

 _Virtual-Inertial-SLAM in action in a virtual museum environment, using ORB-SLAM3 and the SenseTime dataset (camera image is oriented this way due to orientation of the smartphone device used in this dataset):_
 ![GIF of Virtual-Inertial-SLAM in action](https://github.com/timscargill/Virtual-Inertial-SLAM/blob/main/Virtual-Inertial-SLAM.gif?raw=true)

-This repository accompanies the the paper '[_Integrated design of augmented reality spaces using virtual environments_](https://ieeexplore.ieee.org/document/9995481)', in Proceedings of IEEE ISMAR `22.
+This repository accompanies the paper '[_Integrated design of augmented reality spaces using virtual environments_](https://ieeexplore.ieee.org/document/9995481)', in Proceedings of IEEE ISMAR `22.
 Other projects which use Virtual-Inertial SLAM include (images link to GitHub repositories):

 <p float="left">
   <a href="https://github.com/timscargill/Invisible-Textures" target="_blank"><img src="https://github.com/timscargill/Virtual-Inertial-SLAM/blob/main/Invisible-Textures_Image-Link.png" width="200" /></a>